|

 (Auburn or Westminster).

-G-9.0201 Officers of each of the governing Officers bodies shall consist of a moderator
+G-9.0201 Officers of each of the governing

 and a clerk.
-Governing bodies may
+Governing bodies

-provide additional officers
+may provide additional officers

 as required.

 G-9.0202 a.
-The Moderator of the Moderator Presbyteries, Sub-Synods, and
+The Moderators of the

-and Primary Synods (Westminster Meeting and Auburn) possesses the authority
+and and Primary Synods (Westminster

-necessary for preserving
+authority necessary for preserving

 order and for conducting efficiently

-the business of the above listed
+the business of their Governing

-governing bodies.
+body.
 He or she shall

 convene and adjourn the govening